 Myth #2: Osteoarthritis and Rheumatoid Arthritis Are the Same

-Myth #3: Diagnosis of Osteoarthritis Does Not Require Laboratory Tests
+Myth #3: Diagnosis of Osteoarthritis Does Not Require Special Tests

-- Joint Aspiration: Under local anesthesia, joint fluid is withdrawn to look for evidence of joint deterioration/crystals.
+- Joint Aspiration: Under local anesthesia, joint fluid is withdrawn to look for evidence of joint deterioration and crystals.

-- X-ray: The physical effects of OA, like bone/cartilage changes, can be shown with imaging techniques.
+- X-ray: The physical effects of OA, like bone or cartilage changes, can be shown with imaging techniques.

-- MRI: MRIs provide a two-dimensional view that offers better images of soft tissues, such as cartilage.
+- MRI: MRI (magnetic resonance imaging) provides a two-dimensional view that offers better images of soft tissues, such as cartilage.

 Myth #4: Stiffness with Osteoarthritis Lasts the Entire Day